MonikaSzucs/comp-2825-computer-architecture-organization/class-4/readme.md

  011111001

  ## Notes
-`Mean (Average) Memory Access Time`: The average tiem it takes the CPU to fetch a word from sort of memory (thefetch in the fetch-decode-execute cycle).
+`Mean (Average) Memory Access Time`: The average time it takes the CPU to fetch a word from sort of memory (thefetch in the fetch-decode-execute cycle).
-1 min to grab from fedege and 1 hour from costco so the mean is the 1 min in fridge with the 1 hour from costco
+1 min to grab from fridge and 1 hour from costco so the mean is the 1 min in fridge with the 1 hour from costco

 - we talked about grabbing info for the register from the future like for `principal spacial locality` and `temporal locality`